Where to buy, sell and trade Litecoin in the US

 Litecoin has a range of small but significant technical differences.
 You might think of it as the quarter to bitcoin’s dollar.

-Also, at the time of writing, about two-thirds of all the Litecoin that will ever exist is already in circulation, and mining will get increasingly difficult as it approaches the supply limit.
+Toward the end of 2017, about two-thirds of all the Litecoin that will ever exist were already in circulation, and it can be assumed that mining will get increasingly difficult as it approaches the supply limit.
 This makes it more likely that the popularity of Litecoin will result in increased demand, and if demand exceeds supply in the future, that could naturally drive the prices up.

 It’s also worth noting that Litecoin has tended to be ahead of its time.
 It was the first top-five cryptocurrency by market cap altcoin to adopt the features of Segregated Witness (SegWit), which has since become standard among bitcoin and others.